 ← Back to AiCitationChecker

 No credit card.
-Free daily credits cover a typical journal article.
+Free daily credits cover a typical reference list.

-The scale of the problem is documented.
+Citation error is not a rare edge case; it is documented and persistent.
 Eichorn and Yankauer (1987) found that 31% of references in public health journals contained errors.
 Evans, Nadjari and Burchell (1990) found a 48% error rate across three medical journals.
 DeLacey, Record and Wade (1985) identified quotation errors in 15% of references in six medical journals.
-These numbers have not improved since word processors replaced typewriters — they have simply shifted from typographic errors to structural mismatches between what you cite in the text and what you list in the references.
+Word processors did not fix this — and generative AI has made it sharper: a majority of ChatGPT-produced references are fabricated or contain errors serious enough to mislead a reader who does not check (Walters & Wilder, 2023, Scientific Reports, doi.org/10.1038/s41598-023-41032-5).

 100%